DusttheRegulus/DragonBallAscension/README.md

 All original code and systems in this repository are the work of the project contributors unless otherwise credited.

+AI WAS USED TO GENERATE THE BASIC CODE TO HAVE IT IN WORKING CONDITION.
+I AM WILLING TO LEARN.
+PLEASE DO NOT BASH ME FOR AI ASSISTANCE.

 # DragonBallAscension (tModLoader) — WIP DBZ-Style Terraria Mod

 A Dragon Ball inspired Terraria mod focused on: